History

 Service Area

-Treatment Facilities & Source of Supply
+Treatment Facilities and Source of Supply

-Treatment Plant - General Information: The water treatment plant sits on a 125 acre tract located at the intersection of Claude Ramsey Pkwy. and State Route Highway 58.
-Raw water is taken from the Tennessee River at the Chickamauga Reservoir and then pumped approximately 1⅔ miles east to the treatment plant.
-The water then flows by gravity through the treatment process and is subsequently pumped into the distribution system for delivery to the customer.
+The water treatment plant sits on a 125-acre tract at the intersection of Claude Ramsey Parkway and State Route 58.
+Raw water is taken from the Tennessee River at the Chickamauga Reservoir and pumped about 1⅔ miles east to the plant.
+Water then flows by gravity through treatment and is subsequently pumped into the distribution system.

 Board of Commissioners